opnsense/tools/README.md

 Compressing images
 ------------------

-Images are using bzip2(1) for distribution.
+Images are compressed using bzip2(1) for distribution.
 This can be invoked manually using:

     # make compress-<image1>[,<image2>]